carrotfarmer/get-a-life/README.md

 - you will NOT be able to prematurely terminate the session
 - which means, you will finally get some work done instead of watching youtube.

-in conclusion, get-a-life aims to be the father you never had.

 ## installation

 1. clone this github repo